CORPORATE REPORTING AND EXTRAORDINARY TRANSACTIONS

 Applying knowledge and understanding

-The student will demonstrate how to apply corporate reporting models that are suitable for individual concrete cases and to identify and apply the extraordinary transaction appropriate to the specific business needs.
+The student will demonstrate how to apply corporate reporting models and tools that are suitable for individual concrete cases and to identify and apply the type of business combination appropriate to the specific business needs.

-The student will demonstrate the ability to formulate a critical judgment on the various corporate reporting models and to evaluate the implications - under organizational, accounting, legal and tax profiles - for the different typologies of extraordinary transactions.
+The student will demonstrate the ability to make a critical judgment on the most recent applications of corporate reporting models and to evaluate the implications, under organizational, accounting, legal and tax profiles, of the different types of business combinations.

 The student will demonstrate the ability to communicate situations and/or problems and/or methodological tools both to specialists and to non-specialists.